 “I was thrilled,” she said.
 “But I was so numb at the same time because it didn’t feel real.”

-And by no surprise, it came full circle with Piña’s ritualistic practices.
+And by no shock, it came full circle with Piña’s ritualistic practices.

 “I still had an LSAT book on my shelf in case being a writer didn’t work out, and I decided to still become a lawyer,” Piña said.